-- Resolution: Initial results of two to three feet, in GAMBIT-1/KH-7, improved to two feet early in the GAMBIT-3/KH-8 phase, and, in the last 10 years of the program resolutions the second were consistently achieved. - Coverage: The number of targets covered by the early GAMBIT-1/KH-7 missions amounted to per mission, reaching by the 18th flight; the remaining GAMBIT-1 missions covered between land targets each.
+- Resolution: Initial results of two to three feet, in GAMBIT-1/KH-7, improved to two feet early in the GAMBIT-3/KH-8 phase, and, in the last 10 years of the program resolutions were consistently achieved.114 - Coverage: The number of targets covered by the early GAMBIT-1/KH-7 missions amounted to per mission, reaching by the 18th flight; the remaining GAMBIT-1 missions covered between and targets each.
 Early GAMBIT-3/KH-8 flights acquired over photographic frames (often containing more than one target).
-By the 23rd GAMBIT-3 flight, the number of photographic frames exceeded .
-The penultimate GAMBITand, by the 41st flight, was more than frames, which contained 3 flight, No. 53, acquired targets.
-By way of comparison, all 38 of the GAMBIT-1 missions photographed only targets.115 - Duration: Early GAMBIT-1 flights flew one- to two-day missions, gradually improving to six and eight days.
+By the 23rd GAMBIT-3 flight, the number of photographic frames exceeded and, by the 41st flight, was more than frames, which contained targets.
+By way of comparison, all 38 of the GAMBIT-1 missions photographed only - Duration: Early GAMBIT-1 flights flew one- to two-day missions, gradually improving to six and eight days.
 Early GAMBIT-3 flights were of the order of one week in duration; flight Nos.
 6 to 22 generally lasted 10 days.
 Duration increased, by flight No. 27, to 18 days and by flight No. 32 to 22 days.
 Flight Nos.
-36 through 41 had durations of 27 to 31 days; the number increased to 45 days during flight No.42 and to 69 days by flight No. 48.
+36 through 41 had durations of 27 to 31 days; the number increased to 45 days during flight No. 42 and to 69 days by flight No. 48.
 The last four flights were in the four-month class.